burnsoftnet/ShootingSoftProTargetConstructorStages/README.md

 * ADDED - Steel Challenge - Classifiers - 8 Unique Stages, 9 Total, single string attempts for practice.
 * ADDED - 2020 IDPA National PM
 * ADDED - 2020 IDPA NC Postal Match
+* ADDED - Instructions in README on how to use, or at least a recommened way of doing it.

 ### v2022.06.06